Unified Gaussian Primitives for Scene Representation and Rendering

 For our phase function to be compatible with a Monte Carlo renderer, it must support several operations, namely evaluation (evaluate \autoref{eq:phase_function} given $\omega_i$ and $\omega_o$), importance sampling (sample a suitable $\omega_i$ given $\omega_o$), and preferably PDF evaluation (of the importance sampling procedure) for multiple importance sampling (MIS).
-In the following, we describe those operations in details. \paragraph{Evaluation} The integral in \autoref{eq:phase_function} cannot be evaluated in closed form for most non-trivial base BSDFs (one exception is perfect specular reflection).
+In the following, we describe those operations in detail.

+\paragraph{Evaluation} The integral in \autoref{eq:phase_function} cannot be evaluated in closed form for most non-trivial base BSDFs (one exception is perfect specular reflection).
 For Lambertian base BSDF, \citet{heitz2015sggx} suggest a simple Monte Carlo estimator by sampling the VNDF.
 We propose an improvement by utilizing the existing sampling routine for the base BSDF and applying an \emph{internal} multiple importance sampling (MIS) between VNDF sampling and base BSDF sampling.
 Specifically for the Disney BSDF which is a linear combination of multiple components, we estimate each component by MIS to achieve even greater variance reduction.
 For its specular component, we reverse the input and output of the microfacet distribution sampling \citep{walter2007microfacet}, generating normal $n$ given half vector $\omega_h$.
-For its diffuse component, we again similarly use cosine-weighted hemisphere sampling to generating normal $n$ given $\omega_i$.
+For its diffuse component, we again similarly use cosine-weighted hemisphere sampling to generate normal $n$ given $\omega_i$.
 The pseudocode for our improved stochastic evaluation is in \autoref{list:eval_phase}.